tomaszmrugalski/aidevs2/README.md

 # Usage:

-Run the scripts in `tasks` directory:
+Run the scripts in `tasks` directory.
+For example:

 `python tasks/helloapi.py`